jdferreira/auto-crud/notes.md

 - [x] Columns with foreign keys should be dropdown boxes in the create/edit views

+- [x] All tables must have a primary key

 # Tasks to complete:

 - [ ] Requests with time columns containing the value '25:00:00' are somehow being accepted.
 Why?